arcadia-unity/Arcadia/USAGE.md

 You now have a new Unity project, almost ready for Arcadia.

 ### Unity Configuration
-*We are trying to automate this step, and it may disapear in the future*
+*We are trying to automate this step, and it may disappear in the future*

 By default, Unity is configured in a way that does not allow Arcadia to run well.